Arliss

 Whatever It Takes: An all-time asshole appears: Jim Rome.
 Where's Jim Everett?
 He needs to beat him up some more.

 Fans First: Oh, my goodness...Ryan Leaf in the flesh.
 Talk about the biggest bust in NFL history, and the Chargers drafted him over Peyton Manning?
-Keep in reminder the crap hadn't happened yet when this episode first aired.
+Keep in mind that the crap hadn't happened yet when this episode first aired.
 That means Arliss got lucky while Leigh Steinberg whiffed totally.
 By the way, remember the stupid incident involving Tonya Harding and Nancy Kerrigan?
 Oksana Baiu is the one who won the gold medal that year, and she was 16.

 The Family Trust: Here's another scumbag criminal: Willie McGinest.
 Never trust his friendly face.
 By the way, why isn't he in prison already after he beat up some guy at a restaurant in 2022?